 In 2014, the Community Foundation of Sarasota County prepared the Community Solutions Action Plan for Sarasota, and we were accepted into the national Campaign for Grade-Level Reading.

-Other partners include: Big Brothers Big Sisters of the Sun Coast, Forty Carrots, Girls Inc., Literacy Council of Sarasota, Notre Dame Club of Sarasota, Marie Selby Botanical Gardens, Sarasota County Libraries, Sarasota County Schools, Sarasota Reading Council, UnidosNow, Van Wezel, and Women’s Resource Center.
+Other partners include: Boys & Girls Clubs of Sarasota, The Florida Center for Early Childhood, Literacy Council of Sarasota, Notre Dame Club of Sarasota, Marie Selby Botanical Gardens, Parenting Matters, Sarasota County Libraries, Sarasota County Schools, Sarasota Reading Council, UnidosNow, Van Wezel, and Women’s Resource Center.

 Suncoast Campaign for Grade-Level Reading

 In April of 2015, a collection of local foundations, nonprofit partners, and government agencies throughout Sarasota and Manatee County came together to form the Suncoast Campaign for Grade-Level Reading.
 This communitywide effort aims to help all children, especially those from low-income families, succeed in school by ensuring they read on grade level by the end of third grade.